Kobby2023/pdsnd_github/README.md

 ### Files used

-* chicago.csv - Stored in the data folder, the chicago.csv file is the dataset containing all bikeshare information for the city of Chicago provided by Udacity.
+* Chicago.csv --- Stored in the data folder, the chicago.csv file is the dataset containing all bikeshare information for the city of Chicago provided by Udacity.

-* New_york_city.csv - Dataset containing all bikeshare information for the city of New York provided by Udacity.
+* New_york_city.csv --- Dataset containing all bikeshare information for the city of New York provided by Udacity.

-* Washington.csv - Dataset containing all bikeshare information for the city of Washington provided by Udacity.
+* Washington.csv --- Dataset containing all bikeshare information for the city of Washington provided by Udacity.
 Note: This does not include the 'Gender' or 'Birth Year' data.